nais/blog/content/posts/elm/elm.md

 ### Compiler driven development

 Refactoring an Elm application is quite comfortable.
-You change your type to match the real-world model, follow the compiler errors through to the other end, and when you're done, you most probably have working application code again.
+You change your type to match the real-world model, and follow the compiler errors through to the other end.
+When you're done, you most probably still have a working application again.
 It sounds too good, but in our experience we find this to be true most of the time.